catseye/Cfluviurrh/README.markdown

 There are five intensity levels, listed in the following table.
-To find the intensity level of an emotion to be experienced, each of the first twenty-six registers are multiplied by three, modulo five, and this set of values is summed, modulo five.
+To find the intensity level of an emotion to be experienced, each of the first twenty-six registers are multiplied by three (modulo five) and this set of values is summed (modulo five.)

 *   0: faint
 *   1: mild